i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

     ENCODE_ELG2(pubkey)
         Returns the Elligator2-encoded public key corresponding to the given public key (inverse mapping).
         Encoded keys are little endian.
+        Encoded key must be 256 bits indistinguishable from random data.
+        See Elligator2 section below for specification.

     DECODE_ELG2(pubkey)
         Returns the public key corresponding to the given Elligator2-encoded public key.
+        See Elligator2 section below for specification.

     DH(privkey, pubkey)
         Generates a shared secret from the given private and public keys.